[ Printer Friendly Version ] [ Report Abuse ]

 Samantha looked up at Remus.
 "You weren't attempting to make peace with greasy Snivellus again, were you?"
 Her eyes were slanted and her arms remained across her chest.
 The accusation in her tone did not go unnoticed.

 Samantha instantly glared.
-The phrase 'other friends' implied Mary Macdonald and Isabelle McKinnon, whom Remus knew she hated.
-The thought of her best friend spending time with their female housemates pricked her nerves.
+The phrase 'other friends' implied Mary MacDonald and Isobel McKinnon, whom Remus knew she hated.
+The thought of her best friend spending time with those awful female housemates pricked her nerves.

-"So those evil Hippogriffs stole you as ransom?
-That's why you didn't come to save me?"
+"So the Gryffinbitches stole you as ransom?
+That's why you didn't come save me?"
 Samantha asked, giving Remus a scrutinizing look.

 Remus hesitated, rubbing her arm subconsciously with his hand, "Not exactly," he confided, "I wanted to ask about their summers and catch up with them."